Della-Bella/Module-Onboarding/.github/pull_request_template.md

 Add the label "Needs Review" and you will get review.

-Keep iterating on the PR until a volunteer marks it as "Complete".
+Respond to volunteer reviews until the volunteer marks it as "Complete".

 -->